dg/twitter-php/readme.md

 Twitter for PHP is a very small and easy-to-use library for sending messages to Twitter and receiving status updates.

-It requires PHP 5.0 or newer with CURL extension and is licensed under the New BSD License.
+It requires PHP 5.0 or newer with enabled `allow_url_fopen` and `openssl` and is licensed under the New BSD License.
 You can obtain the latest version from our [GitHub repository](http://github.com/dg/twitter-php) or install it via Composer: